vterron/fear-and-greed/README.md

 92
 ```

-This wouldn't have been necessary if CNN provided historical data.
+This wouldn't have been necessary if CNN had provided historical data.